nathanl/authority/README.markdown

   end

   describe "class" do
-    it "should let admins update in bulk" do AdminAuthorizer.should be_bulk_updatable_by(@admin)
+    it "lets admins update in bulk" do AdminAuthorizer.should be_bulk_updatable_by(@admin)
     end

-    it "should not let users update in bulk" do AdminAuthorizer.should_not be_bulk_updatable_by(@user)
+    it "doesn't let users update in bulk" do AdminAuthorizer.should_not be_bulk_updatable_by(@user)
     end
   end